MARY OF TECK

 As the First World War raged over Europe, Mary spent a lot of time visiting wounded soldiers in hospital which is said to have caused her great emotional stress.
 With anti-German feelings running high, George V dropped the family’s German titles, renaming the royal household to Windsor, and ordering other British royals to do the same.

-David formally abdicated on 10 December 1937 and his brother gave him the title of Duke of Windsor two days later, effectively preventing David from seeking election in the House of Commons or speaking in the House of Lords.
-David was allowed to keep his HRH ranking but his wife and any children would not be so entitled.
-David and Wallis were married in a private ceremony on 3 June 1937, at Château de Candé, near Tours, France, but George VI forbade any members of the royal family from attending, something David would never forgive.
-Relations between David and George VI would never fully heal and David was warned never to return to Britain without the king’s permission.
+Edward VIII formally abdicated on 10 December 1937 and his brother gave him the title of Duke of Windsor two days later, effectively preventing Edward from seeking election in the House of Commons or speaking in the House of Lords.
+Edward was allowed to keep his HRH ranking but his wife and any children would not be so entitled.
+Edward and Wallis were married in a private ceremony on 3 June 1937 at Château de Candé, near Tours, France, but George VI forbade any members of the royal family from attending, something Edward would never forgive.
+Relations between Edward and George VI would never fully heal and Edward was warned never to return to Britain without the King’s permission.

 During her lifetime, Mary was an avid collector, particularly of objects and jewellery with royal connections.
 She was quite aggressive in her collecting and if she admired something while visiting, said object more than likely found its way into her collection.
 However, Mary’s vast knowledge of royal artefacts did have a positive side as many loaned out treasures were finally returned to their rightful owners.
 The most famous of Mary’s belongings has to be the exquisite doll house created by Sir Edwin Lutyens to hold her miniatures.

-George VI died in 1952, and was succeeded by his eldest daughter, Elizabeth, but Mary died on 4 March 1953, weeks before her granddaughter’s coronation.
-The coronation went ahead as planned as Mary did not wish it to be delayed by the subsequent period of mourning.
+George VI died in 1952, and was succeeded by his eldest daughter, Elizabeth II, but Mary died on 4 March 1953, weeks before her granddaughter’s coronation.
+The coronation went ahead as planned as Mary did not wish it to be delayed by a subsequent period of mourning.
 Mary lay in state at Westminster Hall, where large numbers of mourners filed past her coffin, and she was then buried beside her husband in the nave of St. George’s Chapel, Windsor Castle.